May 5, 20253 min readGuides

 Alternative: i18next-locize-backend

-If configuring static files or dealing with CORS feels brittle, consider using our i18next‑locize‑backend.
-It seamlessly integrates with locize (our translation management service), auto‑handles file loading, versioning, and CDN delivery — so you never worry about 404s or stale JSON again.
+If configuring static files or dealing with CORS feels brittle, consider using i18next-locize-backend.
+It integrates with Locize (our translation management system), and can help with file loading, versioning, and CDN delivery — so you worry less about 404s or stale JSON.

 // i18n.js with locize backend